corda/corda-docs-portal/content/en/release-notes/_index.md

 ## Apache Log4j announcement

+### Update December 20 2021

+Investigations are in progress following the release of Log4j 2.17.0.
+As Corda’s explicit disabling of Java serialization is an effective countermeasure against the vulnerabilities, the update to Log4j 2.17.0 (or the latest version at that time) will be available at the end of January 2022.

+CENM 1.3.4 and Business Network Manager tool 1.1.1 updates have been released.
+Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.

+All fixes move dependencies to Log4j 2.16.0.

 ### Update December 17 2021

 All planned Corda OS and Corda Enterprise updates have been released.
 CENM 1.2.5 has been released.
-Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for updated schedule of outstanding patches.
+Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.
 Some CENM patches have been pushed back from Dec 17 to Dec 20.

-All fixes move dependencies to latest secure patch of Apache Log4j - 2.16.0.
+All fixes move dependencies to the latest secure patch of Apache Log4j - 2.16.0.

 ### Update December 16 2021